pfransenadb/mobile-services/samples/tutorial/manual-acquisition/README.md

 | Campaign Code | testblogcampaign |
 | Context Data | my.company = adobe, my.name = pete |

+Note: We've only included two custom context-data fields here.
+This is not a limitation, you can add as much context data as you'd like (we'd recommend staying under 2048 characters, just to be safe for older browsers).

 Now we just build a url using our components (note: It):

 ```html